High-Voltage Electrician

 The Challenges and Risks of High Voltage Work

 Electrical power technicians face numerous challenges and risks while performing their duties.
-One of the most dangerous events they may encounter is an arc flash—a sudden, explosive release of electrical energy caused by a fault or short circuit through the air.
+One of the most hazardous events they may encounter is an arc flash—a sudden, explosive release of electrical energy caused by a fault or short circuit that occurs through the air.
 Arc flashes generate intense heat (up to 35,000°F), ultraviolet radiation, and a powerful arc blast that can include molten metal, pressure waves, flying debris, and deafening sound levels.
 Without proper arc-rated PPE, these incidents can cause severe burns, permanent hearing or vision loss, lung damage, or death within milliseconds.

 Technicians must also contend with environmental factors such as moisture, temperature extremes, and storms, which can compromise insulation or bring down overhead power lines.
 Ice buildup, lightning, and wind can increase the chance of faults, line breakage, or transformer failure, especially in exposed utility systems.